 - Not all devices can take decent pictures (my SP3 doesn’t)

-- Taking pictures with Office Lens on your smartphone (it usually have a better camera) and sharing with OneNote – while apparently a good solution – present the drawback to slow down your workflow (need a connection to a network, and time to synchronize)
+- Taking pictures with Office Lens on your smartphone (it usually have a better camera) and sharing with OneNote – while apparently a good solution – has the drawback to slow down your workflow (need a connection to a network, and takes time to synchronize)

 In addition, once captured, you will certainly need to crop the picture, eventually rotate it…